prebid/prebid.github.io/dev-docs/pb9-notes.md

 Userid submodules may no longer be able to access set methods in storage manager in the future.
 The parent userid module is capable of setting the value returned by the submodule according to publisher configuration.

 A variety of performance degrading functions may become unavailable to bid adapters.
 Some already have, including .innerText and .outerText.
-Bidders should generally rely on the request object to interogate navigator, and if things are missing from the request object, we invite PRs on it as preferred over redundant module implementations.
+Bidders should generally rely on the request object to interrogate navigator, and if things are missing from the request object, we invite PRs on it as preferred over redundant module implementations.

 Some modules not using our methods, or using excessive payloads, for storage or network transmission were modified.